RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./proto2js.md

 It's also possible to transform .proto files into their JSON counterparts or to transform entire namespaces into ready-to-use message classes and enum objects by using the `proto2js` command line utility.

 ```
  Usage: proto2js protoFile [-class[=My.Package]|-commonjs[=My.Package]|-amd[=My.Package]] [-min] [> outFile]

  Options:

    -class[=My.Package]     Creates the classes instead of just a JSON definition.
                            If you do not specify a package, the package
                            declaration from the .proto file is used instead.

    -commonjs[=My.Package]  Creates a CommonJS export instead of just a JSON def.
                            If you do not specify a package, the package
                            declaration from the .proto file is used instead.

    -amd[=My.Package]       Creates an AMD define instead of just a JSON def.
                            If you do not specify a package, the package
                            declaration from the .proto file is used instead.

+ If none of -class, -commonjs or -amd is specified, the raw AST will be returned.

    -min                    Minifies the output.

+   -path=DIR               Adds a directory to the include path.
 ```

 So, to create a JSON definition from the [tests/complex.proto](https://github.com/dcodeIO/ProtoBuf.js/blob/master/tests/complex.proto)